undeadgrishnackh/BerlinClock/NOTES.md

 ✅ - E2E: description
 TODO: - the code is messy and too function oriented.
  ✅ -----> restart from render5Minutes refactor.
- TODO: restart the refactor rendering the componenst like: seconds, hours, minutes
+ TODO: restart the refactor rendering the components like: seconds, hours, minutes
       - extract the render color method as return into the minutes
       - RESTART & deep REFACTOR:
         - cluster hours in one render method
         - cluster minutes in one render method
-        - refactor seconds to call it properly as the domain
+        ✅ - refactor seconds to call it properly as the domain

+TODO:
+✅ - sec & hours tests have to be enhanced with the DDD desc.
+✅ - top and second rows are shuffled into the tests
+- try to create a BerlinClock class that take care to render ✅sec, WIP hours,mins starting from sec.

+DDD:

+The "Berlin Clock" is the first public clock in the world that tells the time by means of illuminated, coloured fields, for which it entered the Guinness Book of Records upon its installation on 17 June 1975.

+✅.
+The clock is read from the top row to the bottom.
+.
+The top row of four red fields denote five full hours each, alongside the second row, also of four red fields, which denote one full hour each, displaying the hour value in 24-hour format.
+.
+The third row consists of eleven yellow-and-red fields, which denote five full minutes each (the red ones also denoting 15, 30 and 45 minutes past), and the bottom row has another four yellow fields, which mark one full minute each.
+.
+The round yellow light on top blinks to denote even- (when lit) or odd-numbered (when unlit) seconds.

 ?????
 Dilemmas @ the end....
 - at the end try to understand if is possible to extract the alg. of switching ON the lights in a common method.